 - No Commission-Free Option for Self-Directed Users.
 Ally Invest has no commission-free trading or investing option for self-directed users.
 This is a drawback relative to subscription-based services, such as Folio Investing, whose unlimited plan allows up to 2,000 free trades per month – more than most users will ever need.

-- No Transaction-Fee-Free ETFs and No-Load Mutual Funds.
-Though it reserves the right to add them in the future, Ally Invest has no transaction-fee-free ETFs and no-load mutual funds at present.
-This is a major drawback for Ally Invest customers whose investing strategies rely heavily on these products.
-As low-cost ETFs and mutual funds are integral in passive and index investing, and for many investors with longer time horizons, this is a glaring omission.
+- No Commission-Free Mutual Fund Trades.
+Ally Invest doesn’t offer commission-free mutual fund trades at present.
+This is a drawback for Ally Invest customers whose long-term investing strategies rely heavily on low-cost mutual funds, which are integral to passive and index investing.
 Competing full-service brokerages, such as TD Ameritrade and Schwab, have plenty of no-transaction-fee funds.

 - No Physical Infrastructure.
 Ally Invest doesn’t have physical branches or offices – you can’t meet Ally Invest staff in person, even if you’re a managed portfolio client.
 If you prefer to have a hands-on, personal relationship with the folks responsible for managing your money, a traditional financial adviser might be a better fit.